TSM (esports): League of Legends

 The League of Legends division of TSM was officially established in January 2011.
 The team's early roster consisted of players Saintvicious, Chaox, TheOddOne, Locodoco, and Reginald himself.
 They participated in the Season One World Championship later that year, securing a third place finish.
 In the years that followed, TSM continued to evolve, making roster changes and competing in various tournaments and leagues.
 They won the 2011 MLG Providence League of Legends tournament and achieved success in several other events.
-In the Season Two World Championship, Team SoloMid advanced to the quarterfinals, an accomplishment no other North American team achieved at that event.
+In the Season Two World Championship, Team SoloMid reached to the quarterfinals.
 TSM's fortunes fluctuated in the subsequent years, but in 2013, they became the inaugural North American League of Legends Championship Series (NA LCS) champions.
 They maintained their status as a top team in North America, with appearances in multiple World Championships.
 In late 2013, TSM signed Danish mid laner Søren "Bjergsen" Bjerg.
 While they struggled to make significant progress in international events, TSM remained dominant in North America, securing multiple NA LCS titles during this period.
 In 2018, TSM went through a rebuilding phase with roster changes but encountered challenges.
 They missed the World Championship for two consecutive years, in 2018 and 2019.
 In 2020, TSM experienced a resurgence, winning their seventh LCS title.
 However, their performance at the 2020 World Championship was underwhelming as they failed to advance from the group stage.
 The organization saw a major overhaul in 2021, with a new roster and Bjergsen transitioning from player to head coach.
 Subsequent years brought more roster changes and adjustments, but TSM struggled.
 They went through multiple head coaches, including Bjergsen, and tried various players in different roles.
 In 2023, TSM decided to exit the LCS and sold their franchise slot.